Trae Young: Personal life

-Young married his longtime partner, Shelby Miller, in July 2023.
-Young and Miller had a son in June 2022.
-The couple's second child was born in November 2023.
+Young started dating Shelby Miller in 2017, and they married on July 22, 2023, after a 19-month engagement.
+Young and Miller had a son in June 2022, and a daughter in November 2023.
 Young is a Christian.

 Young was featured in the second season of the Young Hollywood original docu-series Rookie on the Rise.
 The series followed Young during his first year in the NBA.

 In August 2019, Young was named an Honorary Board Member at The Children's Center Rehabilitation Hospital in Oklahoma City.
 In November 2023, he had a street named after him, Trae Young Drive, outside the Young Family Athletic Center in his hometown.

 On March 31, 2025, Young joined his alma mater, the University of Oklahoma, as the team's assistant general manager.